Four-current

-In special and general relativity, the four-current (technically the four-current density) is the four-dimensional analogue of the electric current density.
-Also known as vector current, it is used in the geometric context of four-dimensional spacetime, rather than three-dimensional space and time separately.
-Mathematically it is a four-vector, and is Lorentz covariant.
+In special and general relativity, the four-current (technically the four-current density) is the four-dimensional analogue of the current density, with the dimension of electric charge per time per area.
+Also known as vector current, it is used in the context of four-dimensional spacetime, rather than separating time from three-dimensional space.
+It is a four-vector and is Lorentz covariant.

-Analogously, it is possible to have any form of "current density", meaning the flow of a quantity per unit time per unit area.
-See current density for more on this quantity.

 This article uses the summation convention for indices.
-See covariance and contravariance of vectors for background on raised and lowered indices, and raising and lowering indices on how to switch between them.
+See Covariance and contravariance of vectors for background on raised and lowered indices, and raising and lowering indices on how to translate between them.

 Definition

 Using the Minkowski metric $\eta_{\mu\nu}$ of metric signature (+ − − −), the four-current components are given by: